 Last Updated on

-Now that I have been to both sides of Niagara Falls, the American side and the Canadian side, I realized just how different both sides are.
+Now that I have been to both sides of Niagara Falls, the American Falls and the Canadian Falls, I realized just how different both sides are.
 This is why I wanted to share the pros and cons of American side and the Canadian side, their similarities and the main differences.
 And finally, which side I think you should visit when you plan a trip to Niagara Falls.

 Unless you’re a total geography buff, you’re probably not familiar with the exact location and division of the Falls between the U.S. and Canada, so let’s start with some background information.